 Postdoctoral, graduate, and undergraduate training opportunities

-I have directed the research projects of 30 undergraduate, 17 masters, and 4 medical students, many of whom published with me or won prestigious research awards.
-Many of these students have gone on to PhD, MD and MD/PhD programs after graduation.
+Dr. Taylor has directed the research projects of 30 undergraduate, 17 Master’s, and 4 medical students, many of whom co-authored publications or won prestigious research awards as a result of their work in the Taylor Lab.
+Many of these students have gone on to PhD, MD, or MD/PhD programs after graduation.

 In addition to the scientific resources available in the Taylor Lab, trainees will perform their research activities within the rich scientific environment of the Pittsburgh Center for Pain Research (PCPR).
 The PCPR is one of the strongest centers in the world for pre- and post-graduate training in pain research, as illustrated by links to the many courses, seminars, workshops, research presentations, and clinical shadowing opportunities as listed on its website (https://pcpr.pitt.edu/).
 The 14th floor Taylor laboratory is in space that is contiguous to that of six of the seven other core faculty members who make up the PCPR, promoting a collegial atmosphere in which researchers willingly share their expertise with others.
 The PCPR T32 training grant is currently funded by the NIH through 2023 and supports two predoctoral and two postdoctoral trainees per year.
 PCPR faculty have extensive experience in neurophysiology and optogenetic activation, in vivo imaging, mouse genetics, molecular and biochemical approaches, spinal cord anatomy and physiology, and a growing list of behavioral assays.

 The strong research program and resources in the Taylor Lab combined with PCPR educational opportunities will provide trainees with a challenging yet supportive environment to develop their ability to perform rigorous scientific inquiry in the field of chronic pain research.